-We present a simple, psychologically plausible algorithm to perform unsupervised learning of morphemes.
+We present a simple algorithm that is also psychologically plausible to perform unsupervised learning of morphemes.
 The algorithm is most suited to Indo-European languages with a concatenative morphology, and in particular English.
 We will describe the two approaches that work together to detect morphemes: 1) finding words that appear as substrings of other words, and 2) detecting changes in transitional probabilities.
-This algorithm yields particularly good results given its simplicity and conciseness: evaluated on a set of 532 humansegmented English words, the 252-line program achieved an F-score of 80.92% (Precision: 82.84% Recall: 79.10%).
+This algorithm, while most suited to the task of segmenting words into morphemes, also suffices to analyze morphemes.